-Yes, the planning proposal is the most effective method of ensuring that LEP 2012 is an up to date planning instrument that is consistent with current legislation requirements and the strategic planning framework of Council.
-This planning proposal seeks to address a number of matters which have arisen since the adoption of LEP 2012.
-Consideration of the proposed changes in one amendment will be the most efficient way of updating the current LEP and will remove the need to concurrently consider multiple amendments.
+Yes, the planning proposal is the most effective method of ensuring that Hawkesbury LEP 2012 is an up to date planning instrument that is consistent with current legislation requirements and the strategic planning framework of Council.

+This planning proposal seeks to address a number of matters which have arisen since the adoption of Hawkesbury LEP 2012.
+Consideration of the proposed changes in one amendment will be the most efficient way of updating the current Hawkesbury LEP 2012 and will remove the need to concurrently consider multiple amendments.

-3. Is the planning proposal consistent with the objectives and actions contained with the applicable regional or sub-regional strategy (including the Sydney Metropolitan Strategy and exhibited draft strategies)?
+3. Will the planning proposal give effect to the objectives and actions of the applicable regional, or district plan or strategy (including any exhibited draft plans or strategies)?